rendon/test_program/README.md

 If you find a bug please create an issue, or even better, fix it and create a Pull Request.

 All contributions are welcome!

+#License
+This project is under GPLv3, with exception of `cf-parser` which is an adaptation of [Codeforces Parser](https://github.com/johnathan79717/codeforces-parser), which I think is also a free software license: [http://codeforces.com/blog/entry/10416#comment-175092](http://codeforces.com/blog/entry/10416#comment-175092).